 I have been inspired by countless individuals and groups over the years.
 The reality is, we all have something about us that is capable of inspiring others.
 Special Operations Warrior Foundation is a truly inspiring charity for a truly inspiring group of people.
-In short, SOWF provides funds to allow the children of Special Operators who have lost their lives the opportunity for a college education.
-In addition, SOWF provides immediate monetary support to personnel who suffer serious injury in the line of duty, assisting them in the recovery process with their families.
+SOWF provides college tuition funds to the children of Special Operators who have lost their lives in the service of our country.
+In addition, SOWF provides emergency monetary support to personnel who suffer serious injury in the line of duty so that they're families may travel to be with them in the hospital.

 The foundation provides these services to Special Operators in every branch of the U.S. military.
-I think the hard work and sacrifice these servicemembers make for their country speaks for itself.
-I have had the good fortune to meet several members of the Navy SEAL community over the years, and I am not exaggerating when I say they are some of the most mentally and physically driven people I've ever met.
+I think the hard work and sacrifice these servicemembers make for their country, often quietly and thanklessly, speaks for itself.
+If you've had the pleasure of knowing any members of our country's Special Operations forces, you'll probably agree that they are some of the most mentally and physically driven people you've ever met.

 Below is a more detailed description of SOWF from their website: